canadianavenger/ea-ega/README.md

 } ega_file_t;
 ```

 The EGA file format uses a code-based RLE compression scheme.
 The most signifcant bit of the code indicates if the encoded length represents a run, or a uncompressed string.
-The RLE encoding does not span scanlines, so any length encoding will terminate at teh end of a scanline, and start fresh on the next scanline.
+The RLE encoding does not span scanlines, so any length encoding will terminate at the end of a scanline, and start fresh on the next scanline.

 ```
 code = get_byte()